 What Should Go in Your Savings Accounts

 So we’ve seen what savings accounts can do, but what should we do with them?
-That is, what should actually go in a savings account?
-Going back to the earlier question, if investing and savings accounts are two separate tools, how do we know when to use which?
+That is, what should go in a personal savings account?
+Returning to the earlier question, if investing and savings accounts are two separate tools, how do we know when to use which?

-Is there a set dollar amount to aim for in one or the other, or maybe a percentage to divide up your money between the two?
+Is there a set dollar amount to aim for in one or the other?
+Or is there maybe a percentage to divide your money between the two?

-Think of it like this: just like insurance, savings accounts serve a specific purpose.
+Consider it like this: savings accounts serve a specific purpose, just like insurance.
 In both cases, we want to put in enough money to serve that purpose, but not much beyond that.

 Below are three goals.
-They are three of the steps to achieving basic financial security, and all rely on checking and savings accounts.
-If you can check off all three of these, then that’s pretty much all you need.
-Anything you have beyond that should get to work buying you assets.
+They all rely on checking and savings accounts.
+If you can check off all three of these, you’ll be in good shape with your bank accounts.
+Anything you have beyond that would usually be better off buying assets.

 Your emergency fund is the money you have on hand, ready to deploy at a moment’s notice.
-Whatever goes wrong, whatever unexpected pies life throws in your face, this money is ready.
-It should be able to cover 3-6 months’ expenses, ideally sitting in its own private savings account.
+Whatever happens, whatever unexpected pies life throws in your face, this money is ready.
+It should be enough to cover 3-6 months’ expenses, ideally sitting in its own private savings account.

-To most folks, 3-6 months’ expenses is a large sum.
+To most folks, 3-6 months’ expenses make up a large sum.
 Leaving that much money sitting in a savings account, earning essentially nothing, can be uncomfortable when you’re excited about investing.
-Many have tried to look for a more lucrative, but still safe place to put their emergency money, like CDs, bonds, or even index funds.
+As a result, many have tried looking for more lucrative savings products to hold their emergency money, like certificates of deposit (CDs), bonds, or even index funds.

 I urge you: do not do this.
 An emergency fund does not need to make you money.
 It is there so you can rest easy knowing that all but the most apocalyptic financial disasters can no longer harm you.
 Whatever comes, you want to be ready, and nothing beats savings accounts for that.

-Current research shows that 54% of Americans live paycheck-to-paycheck, even including many high-earners.
+Research shows that 54% of Americans live paycheck-to-paycheck, including many high-earners.
 But getting out of the paycheck-to-paycheck cycle is much simpler (if not necessarily easier) than most people realize.

-A buffer fund holds exactly one month’s income.
-At the beginning of each month, you pull your buffer fund and that becomes the money you have to spend that month.
-Everything you need for the whole month (assuming your budget is in check) is ready on day 1.
-No more waiting for the next check before you can pay a certain bill.
+A buffer fund holds precisely one month’s income.
+At the beginning of each month, you pull your buffer fund, which becomes the money you have available for that month.
+Everything you need for the month (assuming your budget is in check) is ready on day 1.
+That means no more waiting for the next paycheck before you can pay a particular bill.

 Then, the income you make this month becomes your new buffer fund for next month.
 Rinse and repeat!

-You can create your own buffer fund by setting a little money aside until it adds up to one month’s income.
-This should be separate from your emergency money.
-If you can hit this goal, just one time, then you’re there!
+You can create a buffer fund by setting a little money aside until it adds up to one month’s income.
+This allotment should be separate from your emergency money.
+If you can hit this goal just one time, then you’re there!
 That is your first buffer fund.
-You’re now in a cycle of living off last month’s income, instead of anxiously waiting for next month’s income.
+You’re now in a cycle of living off last month’s income instead of anxiously waiting for next month’s.

 Cash for Upcoming Goals

-If your family trip next summer is going to cost $3,000, then you want to save up $3,000 (at LEAST, amirite?) and have that amount ready when you need it.
-You don’t need to turn it into $3,500, and you really don’t want to find out that it’s down to $2,500 when it’s time to pay for the flights.
+If your family trip next summer will cost $3,000, you want to save up $3,000 and have that amount ready when you need it.
+You don’t need to turn it into $3,500, and you especially don’t want to find out that it’s down to $2,500 when it’s time to pay for the flights.

 Preparing for short-term goals is another place that boring is your friend.
-Ride a roller coaster when you get to your travel destination, not in saving up to pay for it.
+Ride a roller coaster when you get to your travel destination, not while saving to pay for it.